Sell Your Tenant-Occupied House in Florida

 Reference: Florida Statutes §689 (Conveyances)

-• We close with a licensed Florida title company that handles all paperwork, payoffs, and recordings.
+• We close with a licensed Florida title company.
+The settlement statement should show payoffs, prorations, title charges, and seller costs before closing.

 Get Your Cash Offer